damiancipolat/Bots-Farm-Api/bots-api/README.md

 ## BOTS API
 This platform is loaded with fully functional bots and ready to be deployed.

-The bot uses the Middleware patter to handle the bots steps in the path example: "/botBlanco/steps/"
+### Bot Afip en blanco:

-In the path: /botBlanco/ there is a BOT to crawler for the website of the AFIP: https://serviciosweb.afip.gob.ar/tramites_con_clave_fiscal/treb/app/indexBasica.aspx the api receive a parameter with a CUIL and return his laboral history.
+The bot uses the Middleware patter to handle the bots steps in the path example: "/botBlanco/steps/" in the path: /botBlanco/ there is a BOT to crawler for the website of the AFIP: https://serviciosweb.afip.gob.ar/tramites_con_clave_fiscal/treb/app/indexBasica.aspx the api receive a parameter with a CUIL and return his laboral history.

 ## Configuration